jborean93/LocalKdc/README.md

 By default the service will bind to `127.0.0.1` but when providing another argument, the service will bind to that address instead.
 In the above example, `169.254.13.1` is the IP for a loopback network adapter installed separately.

-When the service is running you can test the Kerberos client authentication by running `LocalKdc.exe test` in another shell while the server is running:
+When the service is running you can test the Kerberos authentication process through SSPI by running `LocalKdc.exe test` in another shell while the server is running:

 ```powershell
 . ".\bin\LocalKdc\$env:PROCESSOR_ARCHITECTURE\LocalKdc.exe" test